Working Breed Guide

 • Playful: Deeply playful and affectionate once trust is established

-⚠️ Not for first-time owners The Giant Schnauzer's intelligence and dominance can overwhelm inexperienced handlers.
-Consistent, firm leadership from day one is non-negotiable.
+Warning Not for first-time owners The Giant Schnauzer's intelligence and dominance can overwhelm inexperienced handlers.
+Consistent, firm leadership from day one is essential.
 Without it, they can become territorial, stubborn, or difficult to manage.

-The Giant Schnauzer is a high-energy working breed that needs substantial daily activity — both physical and mental.
+The Giant Schnauzer is a high-energy working breed that needs substantial daily activity, both physical and mental.
 Plan for 90 to 120 minutes of vigorous exercise every day.
-This is not a "twice-around-the-block" dog.
+This is not a casual walk-around-the-block dog.

 • Long off-leash runs in a securely fenced area